 500 Handmade Books – Steve Miller.
 A highly illustrated, wide-ranging coffee table book.

 Artists’ Books on Tour – Kathrin Pokorny-Nagel.
 Catalog of a travelling exhibition organized and sponsored by MAK (Austrian Museum of Applied Arts, Vienna), MGLC (Llubljana’s International Centre of Graphic Arts) and UPM (Museum of Decorative Arts) in 2011.

-1,000 Artists’ Books: Exploring the Book as Art – Sandra Salamony.
+1,000 Artists’ Books: Exploring the Book as Art – Peter and Donna Thomas, Sandra Salamony.
 External and internal views of works, descriptions at the end of the book.